liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/30-starting-module-development/00-starting-module-development-intro.markdown

 +$$$

-**Note**: Liferay IDE's module wizard lets developers select a template for their module project.
-For details, see the tutorial [Creating a Module with Liferay IDE](/develop/tutorials/-/knowledge_base/7-0/creating-modules-with-liferay-ide).
+**Note**: Liferay @ide@'s module wizard lets developers select a template for their module project.
+For details, see the tutorial [Creating a Module with Liferay @ide@](/develop/tutorials/-/knowledge_base/7-0/creating-modules-with-liferay-ide).

 $$$